Lizstar64/Lizstar64.github.io/_posts/2025-11-02-LizstartrekEnt2-3.md

 <img src="https://imgur.com/PL8GzEG.png" alt="trek">

 Holy shit, it's Chef!
-Just off screen.
+Just off screen, but he's here!!

 Trip goes down to check some stuff out, in a space suit, where he finds a bunch of people just walking around on the ship, no suits.
 They're Takarets, just like the aliens they invited onto their ship.
 Archer asks them wtf is going on, and although their leader refuses to admit whats going on, the others are like "Fuck that they have a right to know".
 They're desserters of the Takaret Militia, a thuggish military who are frankly evil.
 And that militia is now trying to take over the ship, cause why not?
 Also cause they think the desserters are on there somewhere.